-- (1) A person seeking election as a Senator or Deputy shall, at the time of his or her nomination, be required to make a declaration, in writing - (a) that he or she is qualified for being elected by virtue of this Law or any other enactment; - (b) of his or her convictions, whether in Jersey or elsewhere, which are not spent convictions; - (c) notwithstanding the Rehabilitation of Offenders (Jersey) Law 20018, of his or her spent convictions, whether in Jersey or elsewhere, for any of the following offences -
+- (1) Subject to paragraph (1A), a person seeking election as a Senator or Deputy shall, at the time of his or her nomination, be required to make a declaration, in writing - (a) that he or she is qualified for being elected by virtue of this Law or any other enactment; - (b) of his or her convictions, whether in Jersey or elsewhere, which are not spent convictions; - (c) notwithstanding the Rehabilitation of Offenders (Jersey) Law 2001, of his or her spent convictions, whether in Jersey or elsewhere, for any of the following offences - - (i) treason, - (ii) murder, - (iii) manslaughter, - (iv) any offence that is a relevant offence within the meaning of the Sex Offenders (Jersey) Law 2010, - (v) - (vi) - (vii) any offence committed when the person seeking election was of full age, against another person who was not, at the time of the offence, of full age, - (viii) fraud or any like offence, - (ix) obtaining property by false pretences, - (x) theft, - (xi) perjury, - (xii) perverting the course of justice, - (xiii) an offence mentioned in the definition "drug trafficking" in Article 1(1) of the Misuse of Drugs (Jersey) Law 1978, - (xiv) an offence of attempt to commit any of the offences in clauses (i) to (xiii), - (xv) an offence of conspiracy or incitement to commit any of the offences in clauses (i) to (xiii), - (xvi) an offence of aiding, abetting, counselling or procuring any of the offences in clauses (i) to (xv).8 - (1A) The person is not required to make a declaration of a conviction for the offence of sodomy (whether the conviction is spent or unspent) if the act to which the conviction relates - - (a) was committed before 12th January 2007; and - (b) if committed on or after that date, would not have been an offence.9 - (2) The person presiding at a nomination meeting convened under Article 20 of the Public Elections (Jersey) Law 2002 shall read out to the meeting the declaration made under paragraph (1) by a person proposed as a candidate.

-- (i) treason, - (ii) murder, - (iii) manslaughter, - (iv) rape, - (v) incest, - (vi) sodomy, - (vii) any offence against a person not of full age, - (viii) fraud or any like offence, - (ix) obtaining property by false pretences, - (x) theft, - (xi) perjury, - (xii) perverting the course of justice, - (xiii) an offence mentioned in the definition "drug trafficking offence" in Article 1(1) of the Drug Trafficking Offences (Jersey) Law 1988, - (xiv) an offence of attempt to commit any of the offences in clauses (i) to (xiii), - (xv) an offence of conspiracy or incitement to commit any of the offences in clauses (i) to (xiii), - (xvi) an offence of aiding, abetting, counselling or procuring any of the offences in clauses (i) to (xv). - (2) The person presiding at a nomination meeting convened under Article 20 of the Public Elections (Jersey) Law 200210 shall read out to the meeting the declaration made under paragraph (1) by a person proposed as a candidate. - (3) A person who knowingly makes a false declaration under paragraph (1) shall be guilty of an offence and liable to a fine of level 4 on the standard scale. - (4) The States may by Regulations amend paragraph (1)(c) so as to vary, add or omit any description of offence for which a spent conviction must be disclosed. - (5) The form and content of the declaration required by paragraph (1) may be prescribed. - (6) In this Article, "spent conviction" has the same meaning as in the Rehabilitation of Offenders (Jersey) Law 2001.
+- (3) A person who knowingly makes a false declaration under paragraph (1) shall be guilty of an offence and liable to a fine of level 3 on the standard scale.10 - (4) The States may by Regulations amend paragraph (1)(c) so as to vary, add or omit any description of offence for which a spent conviction must be disclosed. - (5) The form and content of the declaration required by paragraph (1) may be prescribed. - (6) In this Article, "spent conviction" has the same meaning as in the Rehabilitation of Offenders (Jersey) Law 2001.